Acumatica/Acumatica-Surveys/README.md

 ![Screenshot](/docs/images/SS5-SendSurveySend.PNG)

-***Please note you have to sync your device by connecting before sending surveys, only registered mobile phones will receive the push notification others will error out.***
+***Please note: you have to sync your device by connecting before sending surveys.
+Only registered mobile phones will receive the push notification, others will error out.***

-Those records will be activated for survey response with status as “New” and those who receive the push notification those records will have status of “Sent”
+Those records will be activated for survey responses with status as “New” and those who receive the push notification will have records with a status of “Sent.”

-Users can select specific recipients from the list or click SEND ALL, selected records could be also sent with “SEND” option.
+Users can select specific recipients from the list or click **SEND ALL**, selected records could be also sent with “SEND” option.